The Only U.S. Diamond Mine Open To The Public, and You Can Keep What You Find!

 On our first visit, my youngest was only 5 months old.
 I needed to be able to stay in one place with him, so we found a spot and I dug with a garden trowel, turning over dirt and looking through it.
 You can also use a screen to sift through the dirt, which the park rents if you do not have your own.

 Now that my kids are older, we are able to dig like the pros!
 Using a wheel barrow and shovel, we pile on the soil and take it to the “wash”, where the soil is washed away, leaving only the small stones (and hopefully diamonds!)
 I don’t know if this way is any better, but it feels more like “mining”!

 The Diamond Discovery Center located inside the Information Center tells you the story of the park, and the diamonds.
 Each weekend, the park rangers offer a 15 minute instructional class, Diamond Mining 101, at 9:30 and 1:30.

 We have yet to find a diamond, although we have found some beautiful stones and gems there.
 We are a family of rock hounds, and treasure our rocks and together time just as much as we would if we found a diamond….

 We will be back, I still want a diamond!!

 The beautiful park offers a great camping destination, too!
 There are 47 campsites, available for RV’s and tent campers.
 I’m all about the restrooms, and these are clean and nice, with HOT showers!
 Years of camping in state parks have taught me one thing, ALWAYS take toilet paper and hand soap!
 Hmmmm, is that two things?
-The bathhouse also has a coin operated laundry room with a couple of washers and dryers, something I WISH our Texas State parks would consider!!

 There are hiking trails in the park, a wildlife viewing stand, scenic roads for bike riding, and fishing in the Little Missouri River.
 The park also offers a small waterpark during the summer, for an additional fee.